LucaMalavolta/SLOPpy/README.md

 **News**
-Version 1.3 now satisfies the new FITS requirements of `molecfit` version 4.3.1 (as for 30th of April 2024) Starting from version 1.1, it is much easier to add new instruments
+Version 1.3 now satisfies the new FITS requirements of `molecfit` version 4.3.1 (as for 30th of April 2024) In the future, it may be necessary to change the AER version through the configuration file.
+Starting from version 1.1, it is much easier to add new instruments

 Basic [documentation is available here](https://sloppy.readthedocs.io/en/latest/).